pahud/cdk-remote-stack/README.md

     new cdk.CfnOutput(stackUS, 'foo3Output', { value: foo3 });
 ```

-## #3 - dedicated account for a centralized parameter store
+## #3 - Dedicated account for a centralized parameter store

-The parameters are stored in a centralized account/region and previously provisioned as a state-of-truth configuration store.
-All other stacks from different account/region are consuming the parameters from remote.
+The parameters are stored in a centralized account/region and previously provisioned as a source-of-truth configuration store.
+All other stacks from different accounts/regions are consuming the parameters from the central configuration store.

 This scenario is pretty much like #2.
-The difference is that there's a dedicated account for centralized parameter store being shared across all other accounts.
+The difference is that there's a dedicated account for centralized configuration store being shared with all other accounts.

 ![](images/remote-param-3.svg)